NucleusPowered/site-v1/docs/faqs.md

 ### What is Nucleus?

 Nucleus is, quite simply, the Ultimate Essentials Plugin for Sponge!
-Nucleus was born to bring a modern, modular and feature-rich Essentials style plugin that makes Sponge a viable choice for all server owners to cover the basics, whether they be vanilla servers or modded servers, and let you get on with making your server unique, and other plugin developers develop those unique plugins that the Sponge API makes possible.
+Nucleus was born to bring a modern, modular and feature-rich Essentials style plugin that makes Sponge a viable choice for all server owners to cover the basics, whether they be vanilla servers or modded servers.
+It lets you get on with making your server unique with a solid base you can trust!

 ### Who is behind the Nucleus Project?